IMDADMI/kafka-websocket-chatApp/README.md

 # React + Vite
+### this application basically use websocket to make a realtime messaging system and kafka for dealing with large user and services
+### react js and mui for the front end
+### spring boot for the backend
+## not completed yet
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: